Pearson distribution: Applications

 These models are used in financial markets, given their ability to be parametrized in a way that has intuitive meaning for market traders.
 A number of models are in current use that capture the stochastic nature of the volatility of rates, stocks, etc., and this family of distributions may prove to be one of the more important.

-In the United States, the Log-Pearson III is the default distribution for flood frequency analysis.
+In the United States, the log-gamma distribution (historically named Log-Pearson III) is the default distribution for flood frequency analysis.

 Recently, there have been alternatives developed to the Pearson distributions that are more flexible and easier to fit to data.
 See the metalog distributions.